Vitamin C and Niacinamide for Dark Spots – Which is better? Vitamin C and Niacinamide for Dark Spots – Which is better?

 • Ageing and oxidative stress

-To fade them effectively, you need targeted skincare actives for hyperpigmentation and dark spots.
+To fade them effectively, you need to look for targeted skincare actives and the best acids for pigmentation.
 That’s where vitamin C for dark spots and niacinamide for dark spots come in.

 Vitamin C For Dark Spots